 Geographically speaking the waterfall is just right behind Montezuma town.
 Still, you’ll need to drive 3-5 minutes else to the south after reaching downtown, until you reach the bridge over the Montezuma river.
 Next to the bridge is the entrance, there is a parking lot where you can leave your campervan or 4×4.
 It is not free but very cheap, we were charged 2 dollars (USD).

-There is a rustic trail and sometimes it gets in the riverbed.
-Before reaching the lower waterfall is a privately owned trail and you’ll be charged with another 2 dollars(USD) per person.
+There is a rustic trail and sometimes it gets into the riverbed.
+Before reaching the lower waterfall is a privately owned trail and you’ll be charged another 2 dollars(USD) per person.
 This trail takes you to the upper waterfall.
 Access to the lower waterfall is free.

 If you are not in good physical condition, accessing the lower waterfall will be a tough experience.
 The upper waterfall is only recommended for people with experience in hiking.
 Sadly there are no installations for people with disabilities.
 Bring water and some healthy snacks if you need to gain strength.
 You can bring your swimsuit if you want to get a dip in the ponds.